Modifying your BMI guideline – Add assessment

 Go down to the Rule Actions section and drag the Set value action entity into the Rule Actions area.

 Click on Element (1) and select BMI classification (2).
-Conform by clicking the check mark.
+Confirm by clicking the checkmark.

 Below you can see the completed first rule.